Brady throws for 3 scores to help Pats beat Miami 35-14

 CLIMBING THE LIST

 Brady increased his career yardage total to 61,582 to surpass former Dolphins quarterback and Hall of Famer Dan Marino for fourth place on the NFL's career list.
-Next on the list is the Saints' Drew Brees, who went into Sunday's game with 65,761.
+Next is the Saints' Drew Brees, who went into Sunday's game with 65,761 yards.

 Brady finished the regular season with 28 touchdown passes and two interceptions.